rayattack/pidentity/README.md

 - **Contacts**: Entities that want to come in contact with the data (owner of the data, someone granted access by owner, hacker, application) etc.

-- **Context**: Information outside the data i.e. dates or times when no one is allowed to update content, ip address of a contact etc, information that is not a part of the **Content**
+- **Context**: Information within the information system or that the information system has access to but exists outside of the **Content** or protected data i.e. dates or times when no one is allowed to update content, ip address of a contact etc.

 - **Contracts**: What is a legal or illegal operation when Content, Contact, Context is combined together